beepscore/tic-tac-toe/README.md

   On Your Network:  http://10.0.0.4:3000/

 To stop app in terminal run ctrl-c

+## Visual Studio Code to debug and set breakpoints
+To start VS Code

+    cd <project directory>
+    code .

+### set breakpoints
+In javascript files set breakpoints.

+### npm start
+Can do this within VS Code terminal or from iTerm

+### run vs code configuration
+Tap green triangle, configuration "Launch Chrome against localhost"

+### debug
+In VS Code on left column tap debug icon.
+Use app.
+Execution pauses at breakpoint.

 # Appendix- create-react-app
 Used this to generate a new project.